 Dr. Kendra Rieger joined the TWU School of Nursing in 2020 and brings a wealth of research, teaching, and practice experience to her role.
 She has extensive clinical experience in various in-patient settings and expertise in arts-based approaches in healthcare and evidence synthesis.
 As an expert in the emerging field of arts and health research, she is an innovative and highly productive scholar who is advancing methodological approaches to develop new knowledge.

-Her program of research focuses on arts-based research methods to promote health equity, arts and health initiatives for psychosocial care, arts-based educational strategies, creative knowledge translation approaches, and systematic reviews (see below diagram).
+Her reasearch program explores the arts as a way of knowing, expresseing, healing, and disrupting in healthcare, and advances arts-based responses to the Truth and Reconciliaton Commission Calls to Action.
+Her research focuses on arts-based research methods to promote health equity, arts and health initiatives for psychosocial care, arts-based educational strategies, creative knowledge translation approaches, and systematic reviews (see below diagram).
 Her funded research projects include examining the use of storytelling as a method in Indigenous health research, using digital storytelling as an arts-based method to understand Indigenous women’s experiences of breast cancer, investigating mindfulness-based arts interventions for the psychosocial care of patients with cancer, evaluating the impact of an arts-based knowledge translation strategy in oncology, and incorporating an arts-based multimedia assignment in nursing education.

 To find out more visit: